 The Special Care Nursery provides incubator care, phototherapy, oxygen, and intravenous drip or tube feeding.
-Some of the babies cared for in the special care nursey have spent time in the Neonatal Intensive Care Unit.
+Some of the babies cared for in the special care nursery have spent time in the Neonatal Intensive Care Unit.
 Approximately 65% of babies admitted to the Special Care Nursery are born close to their due date and require only a few days of care.

 Neonatal Outreach Service

-Our outreach service provides nursing care and support within the home setting and is offered to all families within a geographic catchment area of 25 kilometers.
+Our outreach service provides nursing care and support within the home setting and is offered to all families within a geographic catchment area of 25 kilometres.
 For many families it’s a single home visit to ensure safe transition to home, but for some it is much more extensive and may extend over several weeks.

 This service also provides home gavage feeding for healthy preterm babies so they can be discharged home in the care of their parents earlier.